 Our number one pick on Canberra accommodation is Ovolo Nishi which we mentioned earlier in this post.
 It’s an amazing hotel and is really good value for money.
-You can get really good deals here, but if you want all of their freebies, book through their site here.
+Plus!
+The fantastic reviews on Booking.com above speak for itself.

 If you’re looking for cheap Canberra accommodation, head over to the Canberra City YHA.
-It’s located right in the middle of the city and as two people who love staying in YHA’s, they are always good value for money as long as you’re happy with the basics.
+It’s located right in the middle of the city and they are always good value for money as long as you’re happy with the basics.

 Check for more options on Airbnb below.